add2cal/docs/src/api/landingpages.md

 Updating a landing page template follows the same rules as creating one.

+**Specialties when updating:**
+- Fields you send are updated.
+- Fields you do not send stay as they are.
+- Set a field to `null` and it gets cleared.

 <br />

 ## Delete a landing page template